Mobiauto/data-engineering-interview/README.md

 ##  Context

 When someone sends us a message interested in buying a car, we call it a _Lead_.
-On a daily basis, we receive a lot of car leads, but not all of them are very promissing.
+On a daily basis, we receive a lot of car leads, but not all of them are very promising.
 In order to make our sellers lives easier, we created a **lead qualifier API** with the goal of analyzing each lead we receive and determining if the seller should follow up with the lead or not.
 Each _Lead_ is related to a specific _Car_ the person wants to buy and each _Car_ is related to a _Seller_.
 Here are the structs that represent each of them:

 ```go
 type Lead struct {